raskrawen/EscapeRoomVirt/documentation/readme.md

 1. Make a new branch from project.
 2. git push origin new_branch:main --force (This will overwrite the remote main branch with the contents/history of your local new_branch.)
 3. Switch to main branch.
 Run pull (gets the remote main to local VS code) (4.
-Hvis noget fejl kan main resettes med main: git fetch origin git reset --hard origin/main)
+Hvis noget fejl kan main resettes i branch main: git fetch origin git reset --hard origin/main
+)

 betingelser: client -> socketHandler -> Team -> TaskXState